-As of December 31, 2010, there were approximately 265,000 separate common unitholders, which includes common units held in street name.
+As of February 18, 2015, there were approximately 512,519 individual common unitholders, which includes common units held in street name.
 Our common units represent limited partner interests in us that entitle the holders to the rights and privileges specified in our Second Amended and Restated Agreement of Limited Partnership.
+As of February 18, 2015, our general partner owned an approximate 1% general partner interest in us, and the holders of common units, Class E units, Class G units and Class H units collectively owned an approximate 99% limited partner interest in us.

-Common Units, Class E Units and General Partner Interest
+Common Units, Class E Units and Class G Units

-As of December 31, 2010, we had 193,212,590 common units outstanding, of which 142,985,623 were held by the public, including approximately 575,000 common units held by our officers and directors, and 50,226,967 common units held by ETE.
+As of February 18, 2015, we had 357,487,778 common units outstanding, of which 326,646,709 were held by the public, including approximately 615,000 common units held by our officers and directors, and 30,841,069 common units held by ETE.
 Our common units are listed for trading on the NYSE under the symbol "ETP."
 The common units are entitled to distributions of available cash as described below under "Cash Distribution Policy."

-There are currently 8,853,832 Class E units outstanding, all of which were issued in conjunction with our purchase of the capital stock of Heritage Holdings Inc., or Heritage Holdings, in January 2004, and are currently owned by our subsidiary Heritage Holdings.
+There are currently 8,853,832 Class E units outstanding, all of which were issued in conjunction with our purchase of the capital stock of Heritage Holdings, Inc., or Heritage Holdings, in January 2004, and are owned by Heritage Holdings.
 The Class E units generally do not have any voting rights.
 These Class E units are entitled to aggregate cash distributions equal to 11.1% of the total amount of cash distributed to all unitholders, including the Class E unitholders, up to \$1.41 per unit per year.
-Management plans to continue its ownership of the Class E units by Heritage Holdings as long as such units remain outstanding.
+Although no plans are currently in place, management may evaluate whether to retire some or all of the Class E units at a future date.